MariusArhaug/VSL-Highlighter/README.md

 This is a simple syntax highlighter for the "vsl" (very simple language) language introduced in NTNU's Compiler Construction course `TDT4205` It is still a work in progress :)

+## Install

+You can visit the vscode marketplace [here](https://marketplace.visualstudio.com/items?itemName=MariusArhaug.vsl-lang) and learn how to download and install.

 ## Features

 It currently only implements simple highlighting tokens for other themes to pick up on.